MinoBibawy/Italian-wordle/README.md

+# Italian Wordle
-# Italian wordle - a clone of the famous game but with italian words
+##a clone of the famous game but with italian words

 [Gioca Ora 🕹🎮](https://italianwordleclone.netlify.app/)